rickdenhaan/pathe-php/README.md

 * ShowTime - a DateTime object containing the date and time at which the movie started
 * Screen - a Screen object containing the theater and screen at which the movie played
 * Event - an Event object containing the name of the movie that you watched
+* Reservation - a Reservation object containing details of the reservation (only if fetched via $client->getReservationHistory())

 Pathe\Screen